honzabrecka/using-ant-to-build-flash/README.md

 If you are using Adobe Flash Builder 4.7, you can find the Flex SDKs directory at `<FlashBuilder_installation_location>/sdks`.

 Otherwise, you have to download and install it manually.
 I personally prefer release by Adobe, which can be downloaded from http://www.adobe.com/devnet/flex/flex-sdk-download.html.
-Just extract it into the, let's say, `~/sdks/flex` directory.
+Just extract it into the, let's say `~/sdks/flex` directory.
 But you may want to use the latest version of the Flex SDK, which is currently developed by Apache.
 If so, you can install it using their http://flex.apache.org/installer.html.

 You should set the `FLEX_HOME` environment variable and add it to `PATH`.